-We commit ourselves to the creation and maintenance of a reparations webpage that will include resources for Friends, attenders, and website visitors.
-These resources will include this Restorative and Retrospective Justice for Racism Minute; a link to the Anne Arundel County NAACP's Green Book of Black-owned Businesses, Service Providers, and Organizations; and other educational resources such as links to books, webpages, and videos, etc. Personal queries also might be included.
+Annapolis Friends may create and maintain a reparations webpage including resources for Friends, attenders, and website visitors.
+These resources will include this Restorative and Retrospective Justice Minute; a link to the Anne Arundel County NAACP's Green Book of Black-owned Businesses, service providers, and organizations; and other educational resources such as links to books, webpages, and videos.
+Personal queries also might be included.

-We commit ourselves to understanding the needs and perspectives of persons who have been harmed, both within our fellowship and in the broader community.
+Annapolis Friends should seek to further understand the needs and perspectives of persons who have been harmed, both within our fellowship and in the broader community.
 We commit to listening to and to productively engaging with persons of color within AFM and BYM, and we may seek to participate with listening (or "truth and reconciliation") sessions hosted by other local organizations.

-We commit ourselves to elevating, promoting, and, as appropriate, helping document non-Eurocentric histories of Anne Arundel County.
+Part of this seeking may include support for elevating, promoting, and, as appropriate, helping document non-Eurocentric histories of Anne Arundel County.

-We commit ourselves to new and continuing efforts for reform of systemic racism in our laws, customs and other institutions.
+Annapolis Friends also will seek possibilities for new and continuing efforts for reform of systemic racism in our laws, customs, and other institutions.

-AFM Material Resources for Restorative Justice:
+AFM Material Resources for Restorative Justice

-AFM also commits to material resources for retrospective and restorative justice.
-We commit ourselves to worshipful discernment of the path forward for such actions.
-In the near term, we might create an AFM fund to support the needs of impacted people in the community -- perhaps with seed money from an existing fund ("Founders Fund") and/or designated contributions from individual Friends.
-We commit to working with those who have been harmed in discerning where and how such material resources should be allocated.
+Annapolis Friends, recognizing that material resources may be needed for retrospective and restorative justice, will pursue worshipful discernment of the path forward for such actions:

-Our meeting house is one of our greatest material resources.
-We commit ourselves to more sharing of our Meeting House and our other material assets more actively for reparative and restorative purposes.
+- In the near term, we might create an AFM fund to support the needs of impacted people in the community -- perhaps with seed money from an existing fund ("Founders Fund") and/or designated contributions from individual Friends.
+We will seek to work with those who have been harmed in discerning where and how such material resources should be allocated. - Our meeting house is one of our greatest material resources.
+We will consider the possibility of new ways to share of our Meeting House and our other material assets more actively for reparative and restorative purposes.